hcs-code/IntroductionToHadoopUdacity/README.md

-# Introduction To Hadoop - Udacity
+# Introduction To Hadoop and MapReduce - Udacity
 Project - Introduction to Hadoop and MapReduce - Udacity

 Exercises of Introduction to Hadoop and MapReduce - Udacity.
 All of them have been developed and tested by Hector Cobos.